 Chamomile-Infused Oil: Fill a canning jar about half-way with dried chamomile flowers or several chamomile tea bags.
 Pour olive oil over them until completely covered by several extra inches of oil.
 Cover with a lid and infuse for several weeks, then strain.
 For a quicker infusion, set the uncovered jar into a saucepan filled with a few inches of water.
 Heat the pan over low heat for 2 to 3 hours.
 Cool and strain.
 Use in place of regular olive oil in recipes.

 *Some of the links on this site are affiliate links.
 This means if you click on one and make a purchase, I earn a small commission for sending a customer their way.
-This helps support my site and lets me keep doing what I do.
+I only recommend products I personally use and like.
 Thank you! :)

 Chamomile “Almost” Castile Recipe